Educational requirements for animal experimentation

 - Function D - humanely euthanizing animals (Function D alone not applicable in Sweden)

-The Laboratory Animal Science (LAS) Education & Training Unit is in charge of keeping training and competence records in laboratory animal science.
-We offers courses in laboratory animal science to students, doctoral students, researchers and animal technicans at Karolinska Institutet and from other scientific institutions.
+The Laboratory Animal Science (LAS) Education & Training Unit offers courses in laboratory animal science to students, doctoral students, researchers and animal technicians at Karolinska Institutet and from other scientific institutions.
 Education in laboratory animal science.

-If you have had previous education and training in Laboratory Animal Science you need to have your existing competence evaluated before applying to the course in Swedish legislation & Ethics.
-See Gain access authorization to animal facilities for further instructions for the competence assessment.you may send your records to the LAS Education & Training Unit at Comparative Medicine.
+If you have had previous education and training in laboratory animal science, you need to have your competence evaluated before applying to the course in Swedish legislation and ethics.
+Contact firstname.lastname@example.org or read more here on how to gain access to the KI animal facilities.